BlythMeister/blyth.me.uk/_posts/2017-06-07-migrating-multiple-folders-between-git-repositories.md

 show: true
 ---

+<div class="alert alert-warning" role="alert">Updated version as of 7th April 2021: <a href="/2021/04/07/migrating-folder-to-new-git-repository-with-history/">Migrating Folder To New GIT Repository With History</a> </div>

 ## The Brief

 I recently had a situation where I needed to move parts of a GIT repository over to a new repository but wanted to keep all the history from the original repository.